Also known as:

 Be hard to wake up or hard to calm down

 Get out of bed and crawl or run around the house

-If your child is having a night terror, talk to your child calmly and gently and try to get him or her back into bed without shouting or shaking the child.
+If your child has a sleep terror, talk to your child calmly and gently and try to get him or her back into bed without shouting, shaking, or trying to wake the child.

-Nightmares and night terrors are usually diagnosed by history alone.
-Some adults might need to undergo more evaluation, such as nerve testing, to make sure they do not have an underlying problem related to the night terrors.
+Nightmares and sleep terrors are usually diagnosed by history alone.
+Some adults might need to undergo more evaluation, such as psychiatric testing, to make sure they don't have an underlying problem related to the sleep terrors.

-If your child has night terrors, you may need to place gates on staircases to prevent injury and remove dangerous objects from your home.
-Children who have frequent night terrors should not sleep in bunk beds.
+If your child has sleep terrors, you may need to place gates on staircases to prevent injury and remove dangerous objects from your home.
+Children who have frequent sleep terrors should not sleep in bunk beds.
 Be sure to talk with your doctor if you or a family member ever gets hurt while sleeping.

-Adults who have frequent nightmares and night terrors may benefit from cognitive behavioral therapy (CBT).
+Adults who have frequent nightmares and sleep terrors may benefit from cognitive behavioral therapy (CBT).
 CBT can be done with a counselor or at a sleep medicine center and can be effective after only a few sessions.
 Some medicines can help reduce the frequency of nightmares associated with post-traumatic stress disorder.

 Doctors refer to nighttime bedwetting as nocturnal enuresis.
 This condition is fairly common in children.
 It's not unusual for children younger than 6 to wet the bed.
 It tends to affect boys more than girls.
 Enuresis is also much more common in children whose parents both had enuresis as children.

 Bedwetting often occurs when a child makes too much urine for the amount that his or her bladder can store.
 Children with the condition don't wake up when their bladder is full.